infracost/infracost/CONTRIBUTING.md

 1. Use an browser extension like [modheader](https://bewisse.com/modheader/help/) to allow you to specify additional headers in your browser.
 2. Go to https://pricing.api.infracost.io/graphql
 3. Set your `X-API-Key` using the browser extension
-4. Run GraphQL queries to find the correct prices.
+4. Run GraphQL queries to find the correct products.
 Examples can be found here: https://github.com/infracost/cloud-pricing-api/tree/master/examples/queries

 > **Note:** The GraphQL pricing API limits the number of results returned to 1000, which can limit it's usefulness for exploring the data.